Domestic Violence petitions will be accepted and processed at the Clerk’s Family Law office from 8:00 a.m.- 4:00 p.m.

-An Injunction for Protection Against Repeat Violence may be issued if someone has committed two separate acts of violence or stalking, one being within the last six months, against you.
+An Injunction for Protection Against Repeat Violence may be issued if someone has committed two separate acts of violence, one being within the last six months, against you.
 The Injunction for Protection Against Repeat Violence is available for those individuals not covered by the Domestic Violence Injunctions.
 These are sometimes filed against neighbors, friends, or co-workers.

 Injunctions for Protection Against Dating Violence may be issued against an individual with whom you have or had a continuing and significant relationship of a romantic or intimate nature.
 It is determined by consideration of such facts as the dating relationship existed within the past six months, the nature of the relationship included an expectation of affection or sexual involvement and the frequency and type of interaction between you and the individual included involvement over time and on a continued basis.